CrowdStrike/ansible_collection_falcon/README.md

 The Falcon Ansible Collection serves as a comprehensive toolkit for streamlining your interactions with the CrowdStrike Falcon platform.

-## :speaker: Announcements
+## :mega: Announcements

-As of September 15, 2023, Version 4 of the Falcon Ansible Collection has been officially launched.
-Our team will be dedicating its efforts to the advancement and support of this new version.
+**September 15, 2023:** We are excited to announce that Version 4 of the Falcon Ansible Collection has been officially launched.
+Version 4 will provide us with numerous advantages that align well with our ongoing automation and cybersecurity strategies.
+By extending the power of the FalconPy SDK, Version 4 will be instrumental in interacting with and automating the Falcon platform.

 ### Important Notice for Version 3